Zeuskartik/MediaSliderView/README.md

 * Fast and efficient image loading with Glide.
 * Exoplyer support for playing videos inside the gallery.
 * Supports Url's as well as local file paths.
-  (Note: android Uri's are not supported, only absolute file paths can be used).
+  (Note: android uri's are not supported, only absolute file paths can be used).
 * Progress indicators for resource load progress.
 * Title for gallery view.
 * Navigation buttons on either sides to navigate through the gallery smoothly.